jomjol/AI-on-the-edge-device-docs/docs/Correction Algorithm.md

 ##### Digits

-Value that are digitized from a digital number.
+Value that are digitized from a digit number.
 There are 11 allowed values for this:

 1. Digits: 0, 1, 2, ...
 9
 2. N = Not-a-Number - representing a not unique state between two numbers